exploratory-io/book/import/json.md

 ## 4. Preview and Import

 Select red table node on the tree (or Click Get Data button) to see the data in JSON File (or REST API).
-If it looks ok, then you can click 'Import' to import the whole JSON data into Exploratory.
+If it looks ok, then you can click 'Import' to import the JSON data into Exploratory.

 ## 5. More details about JSON